radon-h2020/radon-defect-prediction-cli/docs/apis.md

 # API Reference

-## train.DefectPredictor
+## predictors.DefectPredictor

 This module includes one class, DefectPredictor, representing a defect predictor.

-!!! note "class radondp.train.DefectPredictor()"
+!!! note "class radondp.predictors.DefectPredictor()"
     Class representing a defect predictor.
 It contains the logic to train a model, save and load a model from the disk, use that model to predict unseen instances.

 `__init__()`